auranic/ClinTrajan/README.md

 lethal outcome).
 We also assume that clinical trajectories might be characterized by branching structure, representing some important bifurcations in the development of a disease.

-Extracting cellular trajectories is a widely used methodology of genomics data analysis.
+Extracting cellular trajectories is a widely used methodology of data analysis in genomics, especially in studying certain highly dynamic phenomena such as differentiation or development.
 Quantifying and visualizing clinical trajectories represents a more challenging data mining problem due to the data specificity.

 ## Dimensionality reduction and manifold learning in clinical datasets